JianhaiChen/South-Asian-Wild-boar-and-pig/README.md

 Department of Ecology and Evolution, The University of Chicago, Chicago, Illinois, USA (current).

-At 10 years ago (2014), I proposed the project of "The genomic profile for wild boar and domestic pigs from South Asia and Southeast Asia' and got substantial supports from my supervisor Dr. Shuhong Zhao.
+Ten years ago, in 2014, inspired by Dr. Greger Larson's pioneering study on the global phylogeography of wild boars published in SCIENCE in 2005, I initiated a project titled "The Genomic Profile of Wild Boar and Domestic Pigs from South Asia and Southeast Asia."

-Then I received great academic input from Dr. Jianlin Han.
+This endeavor was fortunate to receive significant support from my mentor, Dr. Shuhong Zhao, and invaluable academic insights from Dr. Jianlin Han.

+Now, in 2024, as we near the completion of this project, our findings challenge the traditionally accepted origins of wild boars.

-In 2024, this project has almost complete.
-We found the 'Out of South Asia' migration for global wild boar populations, which is different from the long-acknowledged origination history for wild boar [1,2].
+We present evidence supporting an 'Out of South Asia' origin for the global wild boar populations, marking a departure from the long-established historical narrative.

 Current title of our Manuscript: 'Out of South Aisa' migration of global wild boar: distinctive genomic profile of wild boar and domestic pig populations in South Asia